yuusoft-org/kanbatte/CLI.md

 kanbatte new task -f './tasks/new-feature.md'

 # Create a new comment
-kanbatte new comment -tid 'AI-001' -c 'This feature needs more testing before deployment'
+kanbatte new comment -i 'AI-001' -c 'This feature needs more testing before deployment'

 # Create a new followup
-kanbatte new followup -tid 'AI-001' -c 'Scheduled code review for next sprint'
+kanbatte new followup -i 'AI-001' -c 'Scheduled code review for next sprint'

 # List all tasks in AI project
 kanbatte list -p 'AI'